Renovations begin at Kannapolis' Gem Theatre - Salisbury Post

 KANNAPOLIS — The first phase of renovations at the Gem Theatre are now underway.

-The City of Kannapolis, the owner of the theatre, is funding the projects, which are expected to cost $1.1 million.
+The City of Kannapolis, the owner of the theater, is funding the projects, which are expected to cost $1.1 million.
 The renovations include three major projects: the addition of handicap-accessible restrooms on the first floor, a new HVAC system and restoration of the historic marquee.

-The addition of accessible restrooms on the first floor will be to the left of the theatre entrance, which was formerly occupied by Keever’s Photography Studio and Coulter’s Shoe Store.
+The addition of accessible restrooms on the first floor will be to the left of the theater entrance, which was formerly occupied by Keever’s Photography Studio and Coulter’s Shoe Store.
 The area will also include event space and an additional exit corridor which will relieve congestion in the lobby.

 The new heating and air conditioning system will replace an aging system that is beyond repair.